Madrid and Barcelona savor break ahead of Champions League

 The Catalan club held a two-point lead over Madrid when the Spanish league resumed, but gave it away after three draws and a loss in the 11 matches played after the break.

 “We are aware that we have to be more consistent,” Messi said.
-“We haven’t had a great season, but (against Osasuna) we took an important step forward in terms of attitude and commitment.
+“We haven’t had a great season, but (against Alavés) we took an important step forward in terms of attitude and commitment.
 We still have important things to play for.”

 Messi on Sunday clinched the league’s top-scorer award to become the only player to have won it in seven different seasons in Spain.

-Note: This story has been corrected to show that Barcelona defeated Alavés in the final round, not Osasuna.